XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-accounts-send-xrp.md

 ```

-Create and fund a test account wallet.
+Create and fund a test account.

 ```